p2daw22/data_analyst_assistant/README.md

 # data_analyst_assistant

-This is a Python-based local analytics agent that I am building using Ollama.
-Right now the main focus is data cleaning and SQL exploration on a local machine.
-The project is still being worked on and I plan to add more features as I go.
+This is a Python-based local analytics agent that I am building for data cleaning and SQL exploration on a local machine.
+It is still a work in progress, with additional features in development, including Ollama integration.

 ## What this project is